hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-smart cities (some call them sensitive city) relate to urban planning strategies that improve the quality of life in the city and try to meet the needs and the needs of citizens.</p>
+<p>Smart cities (some call them sensitive city) relates to urban planning strategies that improve the quality of life in the city to try and meet the needs of citizens.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-technologies adopted to create smart cities (or parts of them) allow relating infrastructures (objects) with the inhabitants of the city.
-Examples are intelligent traffic lights (which turn green when there are no cars running in the opposite direction) or innovative systems for waste management and disposal, other environmental, energy, mobility, communication and urban planning innovations.</p>
+<p>The technologies adopted to create smart cities (or parts of them) allow relating infrastructures (objects) to fulfil the needs of the inhabitants of the city.
+Examples of this are intelligent traffic lights (which turn green when there are no cars running in the opposite direction) or innovative systems for waste management and disposal, other environmental, energy, mobility, communication and urban planning innovations.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Among the sectors in which there is a greater interest in industrial and public administration, we find the whole world of Smart Cities that are accompanied by issues related to public administration projects and more strategic issues such as those related to Open Data.
-Here more details.</p>
+<p>The sectors in which there are greatest interest are industrial and public administration.
+The whole world of Smart Cities is accompanied by issues related to public administration projects and more strategic issues such as those related to Open Data. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->